 We also guide our students to think beyond the academics.
 While on campus, students tour dorms to see college living options firsthand.
 They visit the financial aid or scholarship office to learn about how to pay for college.
 They step inside actual classrooms and lecture halls to see how class size varies from school to school, to help them consider how this factors into their decision.
 They also visit various student services on campus, like the student clinic, library, student activities office, and more to help them understand college life.

 As students enter high school, we further specialize college tours by department or major, to help students as they narrow down options for majors they’re interested in and programs different schools offer.

 The vast majority of our students will be first-generation college students.
 Taking college trips is just one of the ways we help our students bridge the gap between high school and college--and show them the dream of college can be a reality.
 We fully finance all of our college trips, so all students can experience this opportunity.

-Like almost everything we do at MAS, our students are not financially responsible for this opportunity.
-SAT test administration fees are fully financed by MAS Charter Schools for all students, regardless of income eligibility.
+Like almost everything we do at MAS, our students are not financially responsible for any testing opportunity.
+Accuplacer, PSAT, and SAT test administration fees are fully financed by MAS Charter Schools for all students, regardless of income eligibility.

 Dual Credit Courses

 New Mexico high school students also have the option to enroll in college courses through dual credit programs, where the credit they earn counts toward their high school diploma and a post-secondary degree or certificate simultaneously.